ianmountain/moz-stag/src/index.md

   title: 'The dates for your diary'
 people:
   title: "Who's who"
-  summary: 'Most people attending know each other already, but just in case (and to account for ageing...).
-Photos courtesy of Moz so any complaints should be directed to him.'
+  summary: 'Most people attending know each other already, but just in case and to account for ageing...'
 ---

 This is pretty _rad_, right?